 For the purpose of this blog article, only knee arthroscopy (more specifically, arthroscopic partial meniscectomy) and total knee arthroplasty (TKA) procedures will be discussed.
 These surgical procedures are most commonly performed for the surgical management of knee OA.

-Knee arthroscopy is the most common orthopaedic procedure performed, with approximately 700,000 arthroscopic partial meniscectomies performed annually in the US alone.
+Knee arthroscopy is the most common orthopedic procedure performed, with approximately 700,000 arthroscopic partial meniscectomies performed annually in the US alone.
 Annual direct medical costs are estimated at $4 billion.

-The end stage treatment for knee OA is total knee arthroplasty (TKA) and consists of replacing the articular surfaces of the tibiofemoral joint (with or without the articulating surface of the patella).
+The end-stage knee osteoarthritis treatment is total knee arthroplasty (TKA) and consists of replacing the articular surfaces of the tibiofemoral joint (with or without the articulating surface of the patella).
 TKAs have become one of the most commonly performed surgical procedures worldwide, with over 67000 TKA procedures being performed annually in Canada.
 TKA rates are expected to increase exponentially in the future.